 From “Special Report: Coronavirus puts youth sports on pause”, published by AXIOS, May 11, 2020

-Thanks to Axios for giving us some background on the history of youth sports in America.
-Especially when we are all longing for simpler times, perhaps we should consider the real purpose of kids playing sports….to stay active, to stay strong and to learn life skills.
+Thanks to Axios for giving us some background on the history of youth sports in the US.
+Well now it is a year later after the Covid shutdown and we all wonder what youth sports will look like in the future.
+Especially when we are all longing for simpler times.
+Perhaps we should consider the real purpose of kids playing sports….to stay active, to stay strong and to learn life skills.
 Let’s keep that on our minds as our kids get back to sports in the post-quarantine world.

 In 1852, Massachusetts became the first state to pass a compulsory education law, requiring children to attend school.
 By 1918, every state had followed suit.